syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

 > By default, the **Operator** value is **Equal** in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridFilterSettings.html#Syncfusion_Blazor_Grids_GridFilterSettings_Columns) property of **GridFilterSettings** component.

-## Wildcard and Like operator filter
+## WildCard and Like operator filter

-**Wildcard** and **Like** filter operators filter value based on the given string pattern, and they apply to string-type columns.
+**WildCard** and **Like** filter operators filter value based on the given string pattern, and they apply to string-type columns.
 But it will work slightly differently.

-### Wildcard filtering
+### WildCard filtering

-The **Wildcard** filter can process one or more search patterns using the “*” symbol, retrieving values matching the specified patterns.
+The **WildCard** filter can process one or more search patterns using the “*” symbol, retrieving values matching the specified patterns.

-* The **Wildcard** filter option is supported for the DataGrid that has all search options.
+* The **WildCard** filter option is supported for the DataGrid that has all search options.

 Operator |Description
 -----|-----|